-AQCODE: M3 Urbanized Area Formula Grants - 5307.
-This program provides funding for the overhaul of buses including preventive maintenance costs in accordance with federal guidelines as defined in the National Transit Database Reporting Manual and federal law.
+Urbanized Area Formula Grants - 5307.
+This program provides funding for the overhaul of buses including preventive maintenance costs in accordance with federal guidelines as defined in the National Transit Database Reporting Manual

 Toll Credit will be used as the non-federal match.
 An explanation of toll credit can be found in the Introduction Section of the STIP.
 In addition, expenditures are for costs of projects in specific years only.